Carimus/node-uploads/README.md

 import { DiskDriver } from '@carimus/node-disks';
 import { MyDBUploadModel } from './database';

-// We create the uploads service, specifying our database model as the type of "identifier" to pass around export const uploads = new Uploads<MyDBUploadModel>({
+// We create the uploads service, specifying our database model as our `Upload` generic type. export const uploads = new Uploads<MyDBUploadModel>({
     // We specify a single disk `foo` using the Local driver and alias it as the default
     disks: {